Solitude-SAMR/projection/README.md

 # projection

+#### Notes from Vibhav
+- The package is manually forked to remove unnecessary model files.
+- These files are not usefull for using the generated gazebo plugins.
+- Without these file original instruction are no longer usefull.
+Go to original repo https://github.com/rohitsalem/projection for that.
+- The package is also edited to ease multiple models in single simulation.

 ## Package for Auto generation of Bounding boxes in Gazebo for gazebo Models

 **Requirement:**  ROS Kinetic, Gazebo-8, and